arundurvasula/wf_codex/README.md

 - Multithreading uses the Rust standard library (`std::thread`) and channels
 - Per‑thread RNG seeds derived from the global seed and generation index
-- Optional “edge reintroduction” keeps loci away from absorbing boundaries for long runs
+- Optional boundary behavior: by default, “edge reintroduction” keeps loci away from absorbing boundaries; pass `--allow-fixation` to disable this and allow true fixation/loss

 ---